AfreenReshma/SQL_Sales_Data_Analysis/README.md

 _ Use advanced SQL techniques, including window functions, subqueries, and joins.
 _ Conduct in-depth business analysis using SQL.
 _ Optimize query performance and handle large datasets efficiently.
+_Create visual reports using Power BI for a deeper analysis of the dataset.

 ---

 ## **Conclusion**

 This advanced SQL project successfully demonstrates my ability to solve real-world e-commerce problems using structured queries.
-From improving Custumer retention project provides valuable insights into operational challenges and solutions.
+From improving customer retention to uncovering operational challenges, this project provides valuable insights into business decision-making processes.
+The Power BI report further strengthens the analysis, presenting key metrics in a visually appealing format.

 By completing this project, I have gained a deeper understanding of how SQL can be used to tackle complex data problems and drive business decision making